 - Family law – This includes help with divorce, family child abuse legal defense in Harris County, child support, parental rights termination defense, adoption, and guardianship

 - Foreclosure Prevention Project – Provides assistance preventing or delaying foreclosure, offers advice, possible representation in court

-- Health Care – Help navigating legal issues surrounding Medicaid, Medicare, nursing home problems, private insurance, denial at an ER, and more.
+- Health Care – Help navigating a legal issue related to Medicaid, Medicare, nursing home problems, private insurance, denial at an ER, and more.